-If your interested here is a step by step tutorial.
+If you are interested here is a step-by-step tutorial.
 I am by no means a professional painter, I learn as I go.
 I’m not looking for perfection, I’m sure there are a lot of things I’m doing wrong but you know what, I’m having fun!
-At the end I can stand back and be proud of the imperfect job that I did!

 Light sand and then prime

 I used RustOleum Heirloom White Spray Paint, it took two coats.
 In between each coat I sand using the buffer, it smooths everything out.